What is condition monitoring?

 Simply put, condition monitoring uses a number of signals to predict three things.
 First, whether an asset will break.
 Second, how it will break, and third, the time you have to fix or replace the asset before it functionally fails.
 Armed with this information, you can schedule maintenance at a time that suits production.

 Avoid unplanned downtime

-The ability to plan downtime in an industrial environment is hugely beneficial, as the true cost of unplanned downtime due to a failed motor is often wildly underestimated.
+The ability to plan downtime in an industrial environment is hugely beneficial, as the true cost of unplanned downtime due to a failed asset is often wildly underestimated.
 There are a number of cost factors which are routinely ignored, such as:

-- The true cost of an unplanned delay in production.
+- the true cost of an unplanned delay in production

-Apart from the avoidance of downtime due to machine breakage, condition monitoring contributes to a well run plant in a number of other ways:
+Apart from the avoidance of downtime due to machine breakage, condition monitoring contributes to a well-run plant in a number of other ways:

-Predictive maintenance using condition monitoring allows you to maximise the return on investment in your mechanical assets.
+Predictive maintenance using condition monitoring allows you to maximize the return on investment in your mechanical assets.
 By monitoring the actual condition of your machine, you can inspect, fix or replace the machine only when it’s necessary, and not before.

 Maintenance engineers can act more efficiently

 In a scenario where there has been a breakage, maintenance engineers are able to act faster using condition monitoring.
 Different motor signal patterns are indicative of different developing faults in the asset the motor is driving—so condition monitoring will help the maintenance engineer to focus on the right fault, and not waste time checking parts of the asset that are not broken.
 This ultimately makes the maintenance engineer faster and more effective at his or her job.